Using One Of The Top Rated Golf GPS Devices Can Improve Your Game Today!

 Are GPS Devices legal for tournament play?

 All rangefinder devices use high-frequency lasers to provide line-of-sight yardage to the pin or target.
 However, only devices with slope technology will account for changes in elevation—for example, an uphill hole.
 This technology will add or subtract yardage from the projected distance based on the elevational changes, which can provide a huge advantage for club selection.

-Tip: I highly recommend the use of a GPS device while playing golf.
+Tip: In summary, I highly recommend the use of a GPS device while playing golf.
 It can improve your game and save you strokes.
 Personally, I use a hand-held GPS device and wouldn’t be without it on the course.
 Furthermore, you can also share the use of your GPS device with your playing partners during your round.

 Click and Go here to purchase one of WGS’ top rated golf GPS devices now! http://www.anrdoezrs.net/links/8268793/type/dlg/https://www.worldwidegolfshops.com/Golf-Rangefinders-and-GPS/Search